Swe-HimelRana/swe-himelrana-react-himosoft-hls-player/README.md

 A custom react hls player.

+It's simple and perfect for your application.

+(It's a small working part as public version of my main project)

 ## Introduction

-`react-hls-player` is a simple HLS live stream player.
+`react-himosoft-hls-player` is a simple HLS live stream player.
 It uses [hls.js](https://github.com/video-dev/hls.js) to play your hls live stream if your browser supports `html 5 video` and `MediaSource Extension`.

 ```javascript